Chunlong101/SharePointTips/Metadata field value mismatch source library vs target library/README.md

     Long in short, our requirement is to move/copy a file from the source library to the target library with correct/consistent metadata value.
 At this moment, we have 4 options/workarounds below:

     - Download the file from the source library >> upload it to the target library >> download the file from the target library >> upload it back to the target library again.
+Or manually download the affected document from source, remove the metadata from the advanced properties in word, and re-place the document in the target SharePoint library.
     - Use PowerShell:

       ```powershell